Aah…baby is coming. It’s time to plan for a dream-worthy babymoon.

 We asked our veteran mamas of Peanut their top tips for taking a babymoon:

 - Bring a pregnancy pillow!
 Especially if you’re flying.
+(We love this one by Sleepybelly.)

 - Know where the bathroom facilities are, wherever you’re traveling, just in case.